leeleelee3264/old-blog/about.md

 ## About myself

 * Bachelor degree of Computer Science.
-* Junior front end, a little bit of backend developer.
+* Junior Backend Developer.
 * Mostly using Java with Spring and Python with Django.
 * Additional: Mysql for DB, Git for version control, aws Linux for server.
-* Have intermediate knowledge of HTML, CSS, Javascript.
-* Slowly practicing React.js.
+* Slowly practicing flutter.

 ## You may also want to checkout...